LiveNathan/blog/_posts/power.md

 success, even though it's masking latent safety risks.

 The technician successfully figures it out every time, so the project manager can maintain the view that power is simple.
 The complexity gets outsourced down the chain to someone improvising under pressure.
+The show still happens without incident so there's not a lot of motivation for management to change things.
 It works—until it doesn't.

 ## It's All About Balance

 After all these conversations, here's what surprised me: most production companies aren't particularly worried about sizing generators or calculating whether they'll overload a specific distro.
-As Marshall explained, they typically have just a few distros—maybe a 100-amp and a 200-amp—and they know which one to use based on show size.
+As Derek explained, they typically have just a few distros—maybe a 100-amp and a 200-amp—and they know which one to use based on show size.

-What people *are* doing manually, often with mental math or spreadsheets, is **balancing loads across three-phase power **.
+What people *are* doing manually, often with mental math or spreadsheets, is balancing loads across three-phase power.
 This is the practical, day-to-day challenge that kept coming up in my research.

 ## Why Does Balancing Matter?